 - Immune system altering drugs

 These treatments, although effective in their might, need an administration that can last very long and can have some long or short-term side effects.
-Therefore, many treatment seekers are inclining towards alternative medicine.
+Therefore, many treatment seekers are inclining towards alternative medicine or change in diet.

 - Orange Grape: Topical application of this fruit can reduce inflammation and ease the symptoms associated with Psoriasis.